 Volunteer opportunities can be particularly rewarding, and we’re proud to facilitate numerous ways for our students to give back – such as our annual Day of Champions and Pack Gives Back events.
 Encourage your student to get involved on campus and let us know what they’re passionate about, and we’ll try to match them with an on-campus or local organization.

-As President, I was drawn to this university because it genuinely cares for its students, and I’m happy your student will get to experience what it’s like to be part of our pack.
+This university genuinely cares for its students, and I’m happy your student will get to experience what it’s like to be part of our pack.
 This is especially the case as we encounter unprecedented times in higher education.
 I assure you, the safety and well-being of your student is our top priority.
 Our campus is a proud community and we have all come together during this time to support one another.
-I only expect that mindset to continue as we move forward with the fall semester.
+I only expect that mindset to continue as we move forward.

 I look forward to meeting you, your family and your student in person and welcoming you all to Wolves Country!
 Go Wolves!